 Away from tailoring, brown should be your go-to for chinos of any colour, although be careful not to match too closely; like with double denim, you want at least two shades of difference between your trousers and your shoes, lest you look like you’re wearing the bottom half of a onesie.

-Darker browns look great with indigo denim, but can work just as well with more washed out shades.
-Just make sure that you step down into a less formal style – suede Chelsea boots are perfect, as are chunky brown worker boots.
+Darker browns look great with indigo denim but can work just as well with more washed out shades.
+Just make sure that you step down into a less formal style — suede Chelsea boots are perfect, as are chunky brown worker boots.

 Black jeans and brown shoes is a minefield of differing opinion and one not worth marching into if you’ve any personal doubts.
 But if you’re confident, then it’s a look that can work, so long as you stick to shoes in a shade that’s nearer black than tan.
 Although again, boots are easier to pull off, here, particularly Chelseas, which give you the air of someone who’s just left One Direction to find a direction of their own.

 Though technically a colour, oxblood can act almost as a neutral.
-They tend to work in almost exactly the same way as brown, although because they’re a touch bolder, they tend to lend whatever you’re wearing an ounce or two more personality.
+They tend to work in almost exactly the same way as brown, although because they’re a touch bolder.
+They tend to lend whatever you’re wearing an ounce or two more of personality.
 “Making a statement with smart shoes shouldn’t mean going too far out of your comfort zone,” says Vieira.
 “Instead of opting for an extravagant style, it could be as simple as integrating new colourways in silhouettes you already wear on a daily basis.”

 That said, it’s still easier to pull off oxblood if you dress them down a touch; Derbies are a more versatile choice than Oxfords because, while they won’t work with your smartest suits, you can wear them with everything from navy tailoring to jeans and chinos.
 That said, if you live in suits, a pair of burnished, oxblood Oxfords, with a Berluti-style patina, can be a distinctive way to make them feel more varied.
 They’re particularly good for making your workwear wedding-ready.